Economy of Russia: Full transition to market economy, prices liberalization and privatization (1991–1997)

 Following the collapse of the Soviet Union, Russia underwent a radical transformation, moving from a centrally planned economy to a globally integrated market economy.
 Corrupt and haphazard privatization processes turned over major state-owned firms to politically connected "oligarchs", which has left equity ownership highly concentrated.

+A cabinet led by President Boris Yeltsin in the place of a prime minister took office in November 1991 with a mandate to implement economic reforms.
+Deputy Prime Minister Yegor Gaidar led the reform program, which began on 2 January 1992 with the lifting of price controls, and caused an immediate increase in prices.
 Yeltsin's program of radical, market-oriented reform came to be known as a "shock therapy".
 It was based on the policies associated with the Washington Consensus, recommendations of the IMF and a group of top American economists, including Larry Summers who in 1994 urged for "the three '-ations'—privatization, stabilization, and liberalization" to be "completed as soon as possible."

+Russian industry and society was not prepared for the change, and Yeltsin did not have control over the Russian Central Bank, which set monetary policy.
+As a result, monetary policy was poorly organized and coordinated.
+Russia experienced hyperinflation between 1992 and 1995.
+Prices increased by 300% in January 1992, and by as much as 1,000% in the first three months.
+The inflation rate was 2,509% for the year 1992, 840% for 1993, 215% for 1994, and 131% for 1995.

-With deep corruption afflicting the process, the result was disastrous, with real GDP falling by more than 40% by 1999, hyperinflation which wiped out personal savings, crime and destitution spreading rapidly.
-The jump in prices from shock therapy wiped out the modest savings accumulated by Russians under socialism and resulted in a regressive redistribution of wealth in favour of elites who owned non-monetary assets.
+The results were disastrous: the jump in prices from shock therapy wiped out the modest savings accumulated by Russians under socialism and resulted in a regressive redistribution of wealth in favour of elites who owned non-monetary assets.
 Shock therapy was accompanied by a drop in the standard of living, including surging economic inequality and poverty, along with increased excess mortality and a decline in life expectancy.
 Russia suffered the largest peacetime rise in mortality ever experienced by an industrialized country.
 Likewise, the consumption of meat decreased: in 1990, an average citizen of the RSFSR consumed 63 kg of meat a year; by 1999, it had decreased to 45 kg.
+As of 1997, the number of people living in poverty had increased by fifteen times since 1990, with about half of the population below the poverty line.